nicoledow/framework-figures/README.md

 ## Why the Metrics Were Chosen

 From the various data options I could have used to determine activity, community support, and stability, I chose to evaluate the number of commits, pull requests, and issues.
+Here is why:

 - Commits indicate actual interaction with the repository, and is, in my opinion, a better indicator than watchers or stars.
 In this application, a higher number earns a framework more favorability points.

 - Pull requests indicate continual improvements and bug fixes to the code, which is a positive indicator for development activity and community support and earns a framework favorability points.

-- A high number of issues could indicate problematic code, and decrease a framework's ranking in Framework Figures.
+- A high number of issues could indicate problematic code, and causes a decrease in a framework's ranking in Framework Figures.

 ### Considerations Regarding the Metrics